 The results in Eq.
-5 and 6 connect lifespan demography to well-developed areas of statistics and provides intuition for other results about stationary populations.
+5 and 6 connect lifespan demography to well-developed areas of statistics and help to clarify other results about stationary populations, discussed below.
 The intuition for this result is simple.
 By definition, the living population dies at an age older than its current age.
 This has the consequence that older ages of death are disproportionately likely among the living population, compared to its original birth cohorts.
 This selective sample of lifespans is illustrated in Figure 1, which shows a Lexis diagram in which the living population is defined by a vertical line and their future deaths are only those deaths included in the triangle on the right of this line.
-The two horizontal bands reflect two example ages at death, illustrating that older ages at death will.
+In epidemiology, the upper triangle in Figure 1-representing the deaths that contribute to the lifespan of the living-is called a prevalent cohort (e.g., Törner et al. 2011).
+The two horizontal bands reflect two example ages at death, illustrating that older ages at death will be experienced by more currently-living cohorts than younger ages at death will.
 This concordance between age at death and the number of cohorts that can still reach that age at death produces length bias.